-The Pinochet regime seized control of four banks (representing almost 20 percent of all peso deposits) and four finance companies in late 1981 in a marked reversal of its general policy of laissez-faire.
-A large part of the banks' loan portfolio was nonperforming, and the government cited "administrative deficiencies" and violations of the banking code as the reason for intervention, which also included the arrest of two bank directors.
-The cost of this operation was estimated at US\$600 billion.
-Foreign bankers alleged that loan decisions at Chilean banks were often based on poor criteria, if not outright corruption.
-Ultimately, in the course of 1982, the financial crisis became hard to separate from a general economic recession that also saw a shift in the balance of political power toward the more interventionist forces such as the military (for example, in the course of 1982 there were two changes of central bank governor, as well as several changes in the composition of the ministerial cabinet).
-Banks' bad debts by the summer of 1982 amounted to over US\$1.5 billion, more than half the reserves of the bank sector, and 23 out of 39 banks had either been sold or turned over their portfolio of bad debts to a government-sponsored rescue operation (for reference, see the Financial Times, November 4, 1981, November 10, 1981, February 18, 1982, March 26, 1982, May 6, 1982, July 15, 1982, August 3, 1982, September 3, 1982, and November 17, 1982).
+The Pinochet regime seized control of four banks (representing almost 20% of all peso deposits) and four finance companies in late 1981 in a marked reversal of its general policy of laissez-faire.
+A large part of the banks' loan portfolio was non-performing and the government cited "administrative deficiencies" and violations of the banking code as the reason for intervention, which also included the arrest of two bank directors.
+The cost of this operation was estimated at \$600bn.
+Foreign bankers alleged that loan decisions in Chilean banks were often based on poor criteria, if not outright corruption.
+Ultimately, in the course of 1982, the financial crisis became hard to separate from a general economic recession which also saw a shift in the balance of political power towards the more interventionist forces such as the military (for example in the course of 1982 there were two changes of central bank governor, as well as several changes in the composition of the ministerial cabinet).
+Banks' bad debts by the summer of 1982 amounted to over \$1.5bn, more than half the reserves of the bank sector, and 23 out of 39 banks had either been sold or turned over their portfolio of bad debts to a government-sponsored rescue operation (for references see Financial Times (1981,82), 4-11-81, 10-11-81, 18-2-82, 26-3-82, 6-5-82, 15-7-82, 3-8-82, 3-9-82, 17-11-82).

-The Chilean episode does have a similarity with the case previously described for Switzerland: it seems to have been the strength of the basic shocks, rather than the effect of a propagation mechanism, that caused the problems (this is not to deny that there was also a propagation effect).
+The Chilean episode does have a similarity with the case previously described for Switzerland: it seems to have been the strength of the basic shocks, rather than the effect of a propagation mechanism, that caused the problems (this is not to deny that there was also a propagation effects).
 An additional element appears to have been a kind of failure of individual incentives, in that the bad debts accumulated by the banks were probably not the result of actions that benefited their shareholders, but rather resulted from defective organizational structures.

-D. UBS and SBC Merger in 1997
+5.4 UBS and SBC (1997)

-The merger between Union Bank of Switzerland (UBS) and Swiss Bank Corp.
-(SBC) announced in 1997 was initially presented as a merger of equals, but it gradually emerged that UBS had been weakened by a number of recent loss-making events and that the merger was actually an SBC takeover (for reference, see the Economist, January 24, 1998 and January 31, 1998, and Euromoney, March 1988).
-Derivatives losses at UBS related to imperfect hedging of positions in convertible debt securities issued by Japanese banks amounted to about SFr650 million (for comparison, UBS's own capital was over SFr10 billion).
-The bank also lost about SFr200 million as a result of an unexpected change to British tax regulations for financial traders, and suffered extremely bad publicity in relation to its treatment of Nazi Holocaust victims.
+The merger between UBS and SBC announced in 1997 was initially presented as a merger of equals, but it gradually emerged that UBS had been weakened by a number of recent loss-making events and that the merger was actually an SBC takeover (for references see The Economist 24-1-98 and 31-1-98 and Euromoney March 1988).
+Derivatives losses at UBS related to imperfect hedging of positions in convertible debt securities issued by Japanese banks amounted to about SFr 650m (for comparison, UBS's own capital was over SFr 10bn.)
+The bank also lost about SFr 200m as a result of an unexpected change to British tax regulations for financial traders, and suffered extremely bad publicity in relation to its treatment of Nazi Holocaust victims.

 The problems at UBS cannot be described as systemic, in the sense of being transmitted to other organizations within the financial system.
 However, one could say that potentially they could have had a systemic impact if they had been larger or if UBS had had much greater leverage.
 They are also important in the sense that UBS/SBC between them comprise a large part of the Swiss banking industry.
-The key feature seems to have been a failure of managerial culture, with an inadequate focus on profitability and transparency.
+The key feature seems to have a failure of managerial culture, with an inadequate focus on profitability and transparency.

-VI.
-Moral Hazard
+6. Moral Hazard